Abdul Wali Khan: Death and criticisms

 After a long illness, Wali Khan died of a heart attack on 26 January 2006 in Peshawar, Pakistan.
-He was buried in his ancestral village in Uthmanzai, Charsadda.
-His funeral was widely attended by members of the public and senior political leaders including Prime Minister Shaukat Aziz; condolence messages were sent from Pakistani President Pervaiz Musharraf, Indian Prime Minister Manmohan Singh and Afghan President Hamid Karzai.
+He was buried in his ancestral village in Utmanzai, Charsadda.
+His funeral was widely attended by members of the public and senior political leaders including Prime Minister Shaukat Aziz; condolence messages were sent from Pakistani President Pervez Musharraf, Indian Prime Minister Manmohan Singh and Afghan President Hamid Karzai.
 He is survived by his wife Nasim Wali Khan, three daughters and two sons.
 Asfandyar Wali Khan, his eldest son, true to the political traditions of Wali Khan's family, is a politician in Pakistan and the current President of the Awami National Party.

-Critics argue that Wali Khan made limited contributions to Pakistan's polarised and corrupt political system.
+Critics argue that Wali Khan made limited contributions to Pakistan's polarized and corrupt political system.
 They challenged his claim that he was the major or sole spokesperson for Pashtuns, discounted the benefits of the 1973 constitution and the Simla agreement, and disagreed with his principles of not compromising with dictators.
 Others argue that if he had compromised with Pakistan's military establishment he may well have ended up Pakistan's Prime Minister, but that his principles proved to be his undoing.

 Some Pashtun nationalists were also critical of Wali Khan, as many felt that he squandered a chance to unite all Pashtuns in NWFP (now Khyber Pukhtunkhwa), Baluchistan and Federally Administered Tribal Areas into one large province that could be named Pakhtunkhwa or Pakhtunistan.
 Khan also faced criticism for his "betrayal of his language" because of his, and the National Awami Party, support for Urdu as the provincial language of instruction in NWFP (now Khyber Pukhtunkhwa) and Baluchistan (declared in 1972) rather than the majority languages of Pashto and Balochi.

 Wali Khan struggled for most of his life with the twin legacies of his influential father Ghaffar Khan and the perception of his "Anti-Pakistani activities".
-As a result, he has been criticised for backing separatist ideals as well as causing social unrest in Pakistan.
+As a result, he has been criticized for backing separatist ideals as well as causing social unrest in Pakistan.
 His critics blamed him for alienation of Pashtuns from the rest of Pakistan and for supporting "anti-Pakistani forces".
 He remained tagged with the title of traitor by the state run media and Pakistan's ruling establishment for much of his political career.
 Paradoxically he is criticised by democrats for his alleged lukewarm opposition to Zia-ul Haq, who allegedly offered him the Prime Ministership of the country.